 Enjoy Moka Pot Coffee

 There are good reasons why the Moka Pot is so popular throughout much of the world.
-If you like strong coffee and appreciate an easy way to make it, try using a Moka Pot for your next brew.
+If you like strong coffee and appreciate an easy way to make it, try using a stovetop espresso maker for your next brew.

 Scott M. Brodie covers coffee, theology and boring subjects that pay the bills.
 When not writing, he can usually be found roasting a new African single origin or composing a fictional work.
 To see one of Scott’s personal projects, check out seminariesandbiblecolleges.com.